nhantrichuyenanh/linux-distribution-order-of-business/README.md

   - bloatware and ads everywhere from File Explorer, Settings, Start Menu, to even occasional notifications
   - telemetry and spyware kicks in as soon as you connect to the internet
   - resource hungry even at idle state
-  - limited UI customization and dark mode inconsistency in legacy menu like Control Panel and File Explorer pop-ups
+  - limited UI customization
+  - dark mode inconsistency in legacy menus like Control Panel and File Explorer pop-ups
   - not completely free, requiring product key
 - **Minor** <sup>non-negotiable</sup>
   - unnecessary system/administrative tools such as Event Viewer, Reliability Monitor, and Task Scheduler only technical users like sysadmin use